greenh/CJD/README.md

 * Structures comments and markup in terms of well-defined Clojure forms, allowing structure-sensitive editors to be used to good advantage.

-* Defines a recursively-defined documentation syntax to allow documentation of Clojure's recursively-defined data structures and functions in all their glory.
+* Incorporates a recursively-defined documentation syntax that allows of Clojure's recursively-defined data structures and functions to be documented to whatever depth is needful.

 * Provides support for documenting most core Clojure artifacts (vars, functions, macros, protocols, records, etc.), and provides facilities for extending CJD to allow documentation of user-defined artifacts.

+* Does not insist on completeness --- what does and doesn't get documented, and to what extent, is entirely at the developer's discretion.

 So, what does a CJD comment look like?
-Here's a taste of the source format:
+Here's a randomly selected function from the CJD source to give you a taste:

 	#_ (* Processes a sequence of CJD comment-content forms into a
 	      sequence of flow-forms, which will in turn contain phrasing